raim/mistrans/tsour23pre.md

 ## TODO

+* Use a consistent annotation set for all functional analyses,
+* Hands-on, **add to gene table**: complete column with gene names, add columns with GO terms,
 * GOslim: get a better handle to reduce significant hits for the most comprehensive annotation,
 * map to transcripts to get codons,